Mehedi-86/My_CPU/README.md

 4️⃣ Use "Simulate → Tick Once" to execute step-by-step.
 5️⃣ Observe the registers, ALU, and memory changes during execution.

-🔍 Debugging & Common Issues
+🔍 Debugging & Common Issues:

 🔹 Red Wire Errors (Floating Inputs)
 Ensure all inputs have defined values (use constants if needed).